Arrival flow for Vietnam groups: signage, luggage, coach loading, early check-in, split arrivals, and first-day pacing.

 The trip runs through a chain of transitions, not just a list of included services.

-Most Vietnam group travel problems are easier to prevent before the proposal is finalized.
-Share the group size, market, dates, budget level, pace, and must-see places.
-We can suggest a cleaner structure before quoting the ground operation.
+Share the group size, market, dates, budget level, pace, and must-see places before the route is locked.
+We can review the structure before quoting the ground operation.